SEI-R-2-22/u3_lab_sequelize_API_from_scratch/README.md

 ```

 ## Requirements
-- Your API should have at least 3 models with associations between them
+- Your API should have exactly 3 models with associations between them
 - At least one model should have queries for full CRUD functionality

 ## Recap